CesiumGS/3d-tiles-samples/glTF/EXT_structural_metadata/MultipleClasses/README.md

 ### Metadata Entities

 The metadata entities are the actual instances of this class.
-They are defined with a [property table](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_structural_metadata/README.md#property-tables) for each class.
+They are defined with an `EXT_structural_metadata` _property table_ for each class.
 The rows of this table correspond to the feature IDs.
 The columns of this table correspond to the properties of the respective class.
 The data for each column is stored in a standard glTF `bufferView`.

 Based on the type information from the metadata classes, the contents of these buffer views are interpreted as follows: